-This official instruction sign is strangely not available on the USA Bialetti website!
-I’m transcribing it here with my own commentary.
+This is an official instruction sign that I’m transcribing with my own commentary.

-- Fill up the base with (preferably filtered) water.
+- Fill up the base with (preferably filtered or bottled) water.
 Fill until just below the safety valve pictured here.

 - Insert the filter funnel.
 Make sure that the water doesn’t cause resistance – if it does, there’s too much water.
 To take out a few drops, simply remove the filter and flick away excess water attached to it into the sink.